Infrastructure Financing Options for Transit-Oriented Development

 - Explains how community context and market factors affect the types of financing tools or funding strategies that communities can use.

-EPA delivered this report through its Smart Growth Implementation Assistance Program, which helps tribal, state, regional, and local governments explore smart growth strategies to overcome development-related challenges.
+EPA created this report through its Smart Growth Implementation Assistance Program.
 Four applicants – Cobb County and the Cumberland Community Improvement District, Georgia; the South Suburban Mayors and Managers Association, Illinois; the Utah Transit Authority, Salt Lake City, and Sandy City, Utah; and the city of Wheat Ridge, Colorado – requested assistance from EPA on funding and financing infrastructure to support TOD.
-EPA and its contractor team used their work in these communities to help develop this publication.
+EPA and its contractor team used their work in these communities to develop this publication.